HarryFoster1812/WhileProgramming/compiler/plan.md

 Program constraints: only input and output numbers and cells All output will be interpreted as ASCII (any number will be printed to standard output as is)

 Target architecture will be x86_64 since that is my laptop.
+It will also target the NASM assembler for cross compatibility.
 The compiler will strictly produce assembly instructions.

 # Phases